JJWallis/countries-app-ts/README.md

 }
 ```

 I was really proud of the efficiency that the function above displays, which was used to generate the country regions to be displayed as separate buttons within the dropdown menu.
 I was able to use a combination of chaining methods and the `Set()` data structure to remove all duplicates from the returned Array, containing all the different regions for each country object in the original pulled data.
+I then sorted them in alphabetical order, and produced a <Button> for each one containing the required logic.

 ### Continued development